Medical Bills and Debt Collection

 Using Credit Cards to Pay Debt

-But remember: Using a normal credit card for medical debt is the last resort of last resorts.
+But remember: Using a normal credit card for medical debt is a last resort.

 Only use credit cards to consolidate medical debt if you can’t pay the credit card bills promptly.
 If you can’t, first discuss whether the medical provider might offer an interest-free payment plan, which would be more manageable than a credit card debt that accrues interest.